material-motion/tools/CONTRIBUTING.md

 All submissions, including submissions by project members, require peer review.

-For core and regular contributors we use [Phabricator](http://codereview.cc/) for all code reviews.
+For casual contributors, issue GitHub pull requests as you would with any GitHub project.

-We encourage everyone else to issue GitHub pull requests as you would with any GitHub project.
+For core and regular contributors, use [Phabricator](http://codereview.cc/) for all code reviews.

 ---